emguy/AWS-Server-Configuration/README.md

 ## PostgreSQL settings

-To create the user `catalog`, execute the following on the terminal
+To create the user `catalog`, execute the following command on the terminal.

 ```
 sudo -u postgres createuser -P -d catalog
 ```

-To create the database `db_catalog` owned by `catalog`, execute the fllowing on the terminal
+To create the database `db_catalog` owned by `catalog`, execute the following command on the terminal.

 ```
 sudo -u postgres createdb -O catalog db_catalog
 ```

-To enter the psql shell for the database `db_catalog`, execute the following
+To enter the psql shell for the database `db_catalog`, execute the following command.

 ```
 psql -h localhost -U catalog -d db_catalog